paufau/react-native-multiple-modals/README.md

 ## Known issues

-- Android - New Architecture - The first render is incorrect and displays content shrinked.
+- Android - New Architecture - The first render is incorrect and displays content shrunk.
 - Some layout animations from `react-native-reanimated` don't work properly inside the ModalView

 ## Roadmap